 In 1861, Robert has now been joined in the business by his son Thomas.
 They are not alone however, carters are clearly in demand in the village.
 An elderly bread-maker called Hannah Simpson, born in Bolton over in Lancashire lives with her son Edward aged 45 listed as a carter, born in Orton.
 Mathew Ward aged 51 is also listed as a carter, but he is an employee/servant of farmer Robert Wilson and his wife Mary, who also employ a dairymaid, so the farm will be producing and selling cheese and butter in quantity.
-William Robinson is a miller and farmer of 117 acres, he employs a carter called Joseph Robinson again alongside a dairymaid.
+William Robinson is the miller at Town Head Mill in Orton and farmer of 117 acres, he employs a live-in carter called Joseph Robinson, again along with a dairymaid.
 It’s easy to see why a carter would be needed full time in those circumstance, taking flour; cheese and butter to customers in Kendal and hauling corn back on a regular basis.

 Edward Simpson is still living in Orton in 1871 and still working as a carter even though the census tells us he is now lame.
 Robert Bland is also still working as a carter at the age of 71 remarkably, and he has also managed to acquire/rent 5 acres of land to farm.
 Of the others, they seem to have lost their jobs with the changing fortunes of their masters.
 Orton’s new miller is called William Atkinson, but the previous miller’s carter, Joseph Robinson appears to have acquired a small farm of 22 acres in the village and is not listed as a carter anymore.
 Neither is Mathew Ward, now living with his elderly mother, a knitter and working as a farm servant aged 62.